amirsciammas/interview-mlops-engineer/README.md

 Now we can modify the `get_data` in the case we needed to get the data from another source (locally, s3, database...) and feed it into the model.

-Lets use a bit of logging and add some new logs.
+let's use a bit of logging and add some new logs.

 ![logs](img/logs.png)

-As with the `train.py` script we can see two main functionalities in the `predict.py` script so lets create two functions and add logging as well.
+As with the `train.py` script we can see two main functionalities in the `predict.py` script so let's create two functions and add logging as well.

 ```python
 import logging